Symfony IOL, ReSTOR®, Crystalens®, Toric IOLS

 It is important to note that the Tecnis Symfony IOL differs from both the monofocal lens and the multifocal lens.
 This IOL has no points of focus and therefore is less likely to cause halos and glares.
 The elongated focus of the Symfony IOL supports a continuous flow of sharpness and clarity from near through intermediate and to distance vision.
 This continuum is advantageous due to the much lower instance of blurriness between two distinct points (if any).
 According to clinical studies, approximately 85% of patients treated with the Tecnis Symfony IOL no longer rely on eyeglasses for clear vision at any distance.

-What is the procedure of cataract surgery with the symphony IOL?
+How is cataract surgery with the Symfony IOL Performed?

 Cataract surgery is a standard, precision procedure that follows the same basic steps regardless of the type of IOL that is selected for lens replacement.
 The procedure is one of the safest and most effective ways to correct cloudiness due to cataracts and is conducted millions of times every year.